-Bonsai is also treasured as an art used to communicate ideas and represent complex emotions.
+Bonsai is treasured as an art used to communicate ideas and represent complex emotions.
 The aesthetic elements of a bonsai tree has significant symbolism.
-A bonsai gardener is considered an artist because bonsais require both horticultural and artistic techniques.
+A bonsai gardener is considered an artist because bonsai's require both horticultural and artistic techniques.
 Refinement in both techniques over centuries reflect the aesthetic qualities in nature through balance, simplicity, and peace.

 Creating a wire bonsai is a very time-consuming yet rewarding process.
-Putting 9 to 12 hours of time into any project requires planning, vision and discipline.
+Putting 10 to 14 hours of time into any project requires planning, vision and discipline.
 My hopes are that the end-result is a beautiful piece of art that will bring joy to whoever sees it, respecting it's representation of nature.

 Once I've determined the approximate size of what I am making and the color scheme, I will cut individual pieces of appropriate wire and place them in holes on a wood guide that I made to keep the wires from getting bunched up and make room for roots beneath.

-One of the final processes is attaching the tree to the wood base.
-I first glue it to the piece of wood at the base of the trunk to keep it where I want it and then start positioning the wires, twisting and turning them, to fit the particular piece of wood.
-Each piece of wood has a personality as well so I choose what piece works the best for the sculpture I have created.
+I then attach the tree to the wood or "rock" at the base of the trunk to keep it where I want it and then start positioning the wires, twisting and turning them, to fit the particular piece of wood.
+I choose the base for the tree based on the tree's "personality".

 Once the tree is completed it's important to take some photos.
 This is where imperfections or odd pieces of the tree may not be laying properly so I can adjust it.
 Lighting is also very important since his is how the piece of art will be displayed.
+(See "Lighting is Everything)